LucasCtrl/CryptoBot/README.md

 ```

 ## Release History
+* 1.2.3
+    * Add some config for FTP connection
 * 1.2.2
     * Add $sats command that displays the current value of a cryptocurrency in satoshi
     * Fix $help and $hhelp embed message